VizuaaLOG/BulmaJS/docs/docs/0.8/modal.md

 ## Opening/closing a modal
 You want to show your modal right?
 With BulmaJS that's as easy as calling `open()` on your modal Javascript instance.
 You can call the reverse `close()` method to close the modal.

-## Modal type
+## Modal style
-Bulma supports a couple of different types of modal.
-You can control what time is used using the `type` option when creating the modal.
-By default a modal with use the `card` type.
+Bulma supports a couple of different modal styles.
+You can control what time is used using the `style` option when creating the modal.
+By default a modal with use the `card` style.
 This is the traditional style of a modal and has a header, content area and footer.
 The alternative value is `image` which will use the image type instead.

 ## Closable
 If your modal is showing important information you may want to restrict how a user closes it.
 By default a modal can be closed in a few different ways: